 Dip-dyed hair is often seen as the classier and more refined older sister of the all-over dramatic color transformation some part of us is always secretly craving.
 It’s low damage while still being high impact and that’s a win-win in our book.
 The fact that this hair trend preserves your natural hair color in the strands around your face makes it universally flattering, so let’s put a stop to any of those hesitations right here.

 Dip-dyed hair is a low-commitment way of seeing how you feel with candy-colored hair before you take the plunge.
 Or simply a way to unleash your inner mermaid for a few months without committing to all over blue hair.
 Depending on how much hair you color, this look can live on only as long as it takes to get to the salon for your next trim.
-Keep reading for our step-by-step tutorial on how to easily dip dye your hair at home:

 Create Dip-Dyed Hair at Home